Bareflank/static_interface_pattern/README.md

 sys     0m0.003s
 ```

-As shown above, the inclusion model outperforms the general problem.
-This is because (if you look at a diff between the two resulting binaries), the inclusion model provides enough information to the compiler allowing it to remove the `bar()` and directly inline the `foo()` into the performance test.
+As shown above, the inclusion model outperforms the general problem (by about 20% or more).
+This is because (if you look at a diff between the two resulting binaries), the inclusion model provides enough information to the compiler allowing it to remove the `bar()` function and directly inline the `foo()` function into the performance test.
 We could do the same thing if we wrote `B` as follows in the general problem:

 ```cpp
 #include "a.h"